justin-mbca/ProjectGettingCleaningData/README.md

 Run script run_analysis.R with command "Rscript run_analysis.R"

-Ouput file - a tidy data file names "tidyData_Avg_MeanStd.txt"
+Ouput file - a tidy data file names "tidyData_Avg_MeanStd.txt".
+The output file is csv format, which could be read with Excel.

-CookBook.md - describe the data and how the script process downloaded data to get the required tidy data
+CookBook.md - describe the data and how the script processed downloaded data to get the required tidy data